SoKnight/buildtools-gradle-plugin/README.md

 Of course, plugin will not register these tasks if there are no `minecraftVersions` will be declared via `buildTools` extension.

 ### Manual tasks declaration
-`FetchBuildInfoTask` and `BuildSpigotTask` may be registered manually, like this:
+`FetchBuildInfoTask`, `FetchVersionInfoTask` and `BuildSpigotTask` may be registered manually, like this:
 ```kotlin
 tasks.register<FetchBuildInfoTask>("fetchBuildInfo") {
     // declare Minecraft version you want to build here